digital-work-lab/handbook/docs/lab_basics/Vacation.md

 + **Operational demands** and **project deadlines**
 + **Team collaboration** and **coordination requirements**

-➔	Prioritization may be given to requests based on factors like seniority or on a first-come, first-served basis, depending on the university's policies.
+➔	Prioritization may be given to requests based on factors like seniority or on a first-come, first-served basis.

 ### 2.3 Communication of Approval Status:
 + Following the evaluation, the approval status of the vacation request is **communicated to the employee.**